Het-Dalal/windows-dfir-workstation-investigation/README.md

 The sequence of artifacts is consistent with deliberate file-transfer activity followed by cleanup actions.

-> **Forensic note:** The copy operation to `E:\` is directly supported by PowerShell evidence.
-Attribution of the `E:\` volume specifically to the connected SanDisk device depends on drive-letter/volume mapping evidence; without that mapping, the relationship should be treated as correlation.
+> **Forensic Note:** The copy operation to `E:\` is directly supported by PowerShell evidence.
+Attribution of `E:\` specifically to the connected SanDisk device depends on drive-letter/volume mapping evidence; without that mapping, the relationship should be treated as correlation.

 ---